kp101/Wellness-Monitor/RaspberryPi/bme68x/README.md

 >[!NOTE]
 > This project depends on codes from [Bosch Sensortec](https://github.com/boschsensortec/BME68x_SensorAPI)
 > Certain portion of codes are reproduced with modification to work around limitations.

+> [!CAUTION]
+> A word on communicating with Adafruit IO's MQTT.
+Should leave client_id="" to avoid collision with multiple client with same client_id triggering random disconnects. (don't ask me how I know.)
+> when sending JSON to Adafruit IO mqtt, 'value={"xxx":yy}' is needed.
+Otherwise, send only number and text.
+> alternative to mqtt, it is also possible to use the restful api on Adafruit IO.

 ## Attaching Bosch's BME688 sensor over I2C (requires ~3.1 mA)